TL;DR

 An AI agent is a software system that uses a Large Language Model (LLM) as a reasoning engine to autonomously plan, execute actions, and perceive results to achieve a defined goal.

-Unlike a standard chatbot, which passively answers user queries based on training data, an AI agent actively uses tools—such as web search, APIs, or database queries—to manipulate the outside world.
+Unlike a standard chatbot, which passively answers user queries based on training data, an AI agent actively uses tools - such as web search, APIs, or database queries—to manipulate the outside world.
 In 2026, the definition has tightened: an agent must possess episodic memory (remembering past actions) and the ability to self-correct if an initial attempt fails.

 Technical distinctions:

-- Chatbot: Maps Input $\rightarrow$ Output (Text).
+- Chatbot: Maps Input > Output (Text).

 Top Frameworks & Solutions for 2026